oxytis/oxidize/README.md

 Useful during network assessments by red teams who are looking for the "loot" in a post-exploitation scenario.
 Add Sabrespy to your toolkit!

-Tactical version written in Golang is available in 64-bit versions for both Windows and Linux for finding data impacting U.S. residents.
+Tactical version written in Go is available in 64-bit versions for both Windows and Linux for finding data impacting U.S. residents.

 Find the most common data elements SSN, CCN, and DOB in [PDF, DOC|DOCX, XLS|XLSX, EML.
 Plain|Text|CSV, and files in ZIP archives!.